EddieJIV/osticket-prereqs/README.md

 <img src="https://github.com/user-attachments/assets/ce7eae72-71d3-4c4c-a3dc-74956e94b763" height="auto" width="auto" alt="OsTicket web browswer & IIS manager"/>

-- If the steps have been followed properly thus far then when you click on, "Browse *:80" this is what you will be directed to on your web browswer.
+- If the steps have been followed properly thus far then when you click on, "Browse *:80" this is what you will be directed to on your web browser.
 - Note that below the Prerequisites some of the boxes are not checked and are red X's.
 - We are going to go back into our osTicket Home wothin the IIS manager (as seen on the right hand side of the window) to enable some of these features.